Can “Too Much Sex” Ever Be Bad For You?

 Honestly, I think we need to stop worrying about whether we are having the “right amount” of sex.
 There is no “right amount” or “normal” when it comes to sex.
 It varies from person to person, and as long as you are having consensual sex and enjoying it, is there really a problem?

-Let us know what you think about this study by visiting the Escort Sweden forum or by leaving a comment in the box below.
+Let us know what you think about this study by leaving a comment in the box below.
 Do you think you can have “too much sex”, or is sex so good that you could have it all day every day if you could?